ntitatip/SPBCMI/README.md

 #### 2.3 Comparative Experiment of Different NLP Method

-In this stage of the project, we conducted a comprehensive comparison of various feature extraction methods.
-The corresponding code for each feature extraction approach can be found in their respective files.
-As in the previous step, after completing the feature extraction process, simply copy all the extracted feature files into the "comparison" folder.
+In this stage of the project, we conducted a comprehensive comparison of various sequece feature extraction methods.
+We have prepared multiple methods for feature extraction.
+To proceed, copy the "allnode.csv" file into the corresponding folders.
+Next, run the Python files within these folders.
+Upon completion, locate the generated CSV files in the directory.
+Copy these files into the "comparison" folder.
+By following these steps, you will obtain the comparative results, similar to what was demonstrated in the previous section.
 #### 2.4 Comparative Experiment of Different Structural Feature Extracting Method

-In this stage of the project, we have prepared a diverse set of network feature extraction methods for comparison and selection.
-The procedure for operations remains the same as in the previous steps, with the only difference being the use of relationship pairs files rather than sequence files.
-Here, we focus on extracting network structure features.
+We have prepared multiple methods for extracting structural features.
+To begin, copy the "pairs" file into the corresponding folders.
+Next, run the Python files contained within these folders.
+Once the execution is completed, follow the same procedure as described in the previous section to proceed further.
+By doing so, you will obtain the comparative results as illustrated earlier.

 #### 2.5 Comparative Experiment of Utilizing Different Features